Message from the Author

 Regardless, I only wish that readers and fans have a good time reading through my original story.
 This free online release has been a long time coming; I've always known that sharing my original universe with an infinite amount of people for free is far more rewarding and powerful than having the entrance barrier of a price-point.

-Regardless, if you'd like to support me and all of my years of free work as an independent game designer and graphic designer over on Roguetoad.com, you can choose to purchase a physical or digital copy of The Miraxis Index on Amazon.
+Even so, if you'd like to support me and all of my years of free work as an independent game designer and graphic designer over on Roguetoad.com, you can choose to purchase a physical or digital copy of The Miraxis Index on Amazon.
 There are a few links throughout the website with which you can do so, if you please.

 That's all for now.
 Immerse yourself below and don't forget to visit the official subreddit to engage with other fans and readers.
 Feel free to invite others to join too!